Completing CloudEDGE CDN Configuration

 - Through your application, add an alias for the admin sub-domain.
 For more information about adding an alias, see Application aliases.

-- Point the admin sub-domain to origin-<application ID>.cloudmastro.com on the DNS.
+- Point the admin sub-domain to origin-<application ID>.cloudmaestro.com using DNS.

-To bypass the CloudFront admin domain for existing customers
+To bypass the CDN admin domain for existing customers

 - While fulfilling configuration pre-requisites, create an admin sub-domain.